Whatsapp

 Fauna and Flora

-In addition to the vicuña and the guanaco, in the Pampa Galeras National Reserve you can see the taruca, the Andean fox, the vizcacha, the muca and the weasel.
+In addition to the vicuña and guanaco, in the Pampa Galeras National Reserve you can see the taruca, the Andean fox, the vizcacha, the muca and the weasel.

 Among the 20 species of birds existing in the national reserve, the most representative are the Andean condor, the parihuana, the serrana partridge and the quiula.
 In aquatic environments, the jergo duck and the sutro duck stand out.